plast-lab/clue-common/README.md

 # Readme

-This repo contains the `doop.persistent` package, a set of Java/Groovy classes which are shared by various components of the doop analysis framework (doop javac plugin, doop server, etc.).
+This repo contains the `org.clyze.persistent` and `org.clyze.analysis` packages, which are shared by the other components of the clyze unified framework.